danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 If there is no item with a matching description on the requested shopping list, a new item will be created and the server will return a 201 response.
 If there is an item with a matching description, its notes and quantity will be combined with the notes and quantity in the client request and a 200 response will be returned.

-The body for both responses is a JSON array containing all shopping lists for the game to which the created or updated list item ultimately belongs.
+The body for both responses is a JSON array containing all _changed_ shopping lists for the game to which the created or updated list item ultimately belongs, i.e., those that have had items added, updated, or removed.
 Each shopping list includes its list items.

 ```json
 [